-The Muckraker: Education Philosophy
+The Muckraker My Education Philosophy

-After serving over 40 years in all of the trenches of education what is evident is that there are a number of cancerous tumors in the system that make the issues and problems confusing and complex.
-The most serious is the use of generalized statistics that distort the reality of educational outcomes unless disaggregated by gender, race, age and location.
-For example, there is a constant drumbeat to reduce class size; yet, it has been reduced from roughly 28 to 15.
-However, walking through any school building will not find this average in the typical classroom.
+After serving over 40 years in all of the trenches of education what is evident is that there are a number of cancerous tumors in the system that make the issues and problems confusing and complex to alleviate or cure.
+The most serious is the use of generalized statistics that distort the reality of educational outcomes unless they are disaggregated by gender, race, age and location.
+For example, there is a constant drumbeat to reduce class size; yet, it has been reduced from 28 to 15.
+However, walking through any elementary school building will not find this average in the typical classroom with city school. classrooms being larger than suburban schools.
 At the high school level, class size ranges anywhere from six to thirty and beyond.
-All that it says is that more staff has been added, but not just teacher staff.
-In other words, it provides a vastly distorted picture of the typical classroom size.
+All it indicates is that more staff has been added, but not just teacher staff.
+In other words, it provides a vastly distorted picture of the typical classroom size because there is no such thing; nevertheless, the class size drumbeat continues to beat.

-Another cancer is the use of symptoms too often described as causes that hide the real truths.
-For example, the epicenter of the sad condition of education is located in only 800 districts (mostly inner city) out of 15,000, and, as a result, socio-economic conditions (poverty, housing, dysfunctional families, discrimination, etc.) are given as causes of educational failings when they are only contributing conditions to consider.
+Another cancer is the use of symptoms too often used as causes that hide the real truths.
+For example, the epicenter of the sad condition of education is located in about 800 districts (mostly inner city) out of 15,000, and, as a result, socio-economic conditions (poverty, housing, dysfunctional families, discrimination, etc.) are given as causes of educational failings when they are only contributing conditions to consider.
 So why should the rest of the parents, educators, taxpayers and policymakers in the remaining districts be concerned?
-Because the results and consequences from the 800 impact all communities spreading like a virus infecting all communities because it's in these districts with failing schools that cultivate the school to prison pipeline that results in dropouts.
-These dropouts then make up to 80% of prison inmates, but the crimes they commit occur in every community not just the 800 districts.
+Because the results and consequences from the 800 impact all communities spreading like a virus everywhere because it's in these districts with failing schools that cultivate the school to prison pipeline that results in dropouts.
+These dropouts then make up to 80% of prison inmates, but the crimes they commit occur in every district not just the 800...
 Worse yet is that five years after being released from their sentence, they return back to their prison cells after committing more crimes-misdemeanors to felonies.
 Who are these inmates?
-Primarily minority boys.
+Primarily minority boys and that is why there is so little discussion about it because it would cause cries and claims of discrimination.